-Best Summer Reading Ideas for Kids: They either read this summer, or clean my bathroom.
+Best Summer Reading Ideas for Kids: Read a Book or Clean My Bathroom

-I’ve had this entry brewing in the queue for a while.
-I haven’t been able to bring myself to write about it until now because the thought of summer vacation gives me hives.
-I don’t really hate summer vacation, It’s fine for the first 3 weeks or so, it’s just the last 6 which send me careening into insanity.
+I’ve been thinking about strategies for getting kids to read in the summer for a while, but I haven’t been able to bring myself to write about it until now because the thought of summer vacation gives me hives.
+I don’t really hate summer vacation — it’s fine for the first three weeks or so, it’s just the last six which send me careening into insanity.
 More than usual.
-But it’s time to think about summer reading programs so I’ll just pretend summer is still weeks away, not the actual 8 days away it is.
+But it’s time to think about summer reading programs so I’ll just pretend summer is still weeks away, not the actual eight days away it is.

-According to experts, kids who don’t read over the summer can lose up to two months or 22% of instructional time over the summer if they don’t keep reading.
+According to the experts at Reading is Fundamental (RIF), kids can lose up to two months — or 22 percent of instructional time — over the summer if they don’t keep reading.
 Teachers also say it’s common to spend the first month of the school year reteaching material children already learned late in the year before.
-Reading Is Fundamental has great information and ideas to help encourage your children to read over the summer.
-Even better send your kids over to read these tips directed at them.
+RIF has some great information and ideas to help encourage your children to read over the summer.

-Barnes and Noble is offering their popular summer reading program again this summer.
-Last year they gave out 291,000 free books and participants read a combined 2.3 million books.
+Barnes and Noble is offering their popular summer reading program again this summer — and it’s been expanded to include teens and adults, because reading isn’t just for kids!
 Pick up a reading log at any Barnes and Noble store or print your own at the site.
-After your child has read any 8 books and written about their favorite part, bring the sheet into the store and your child can choose a paperback book from a large list of titles.
-Be sure to check out your local store’s storytimes while you’re there as well.
+For kids in grades 1 through 6, Barnes and Noble offers an extra incentive: After your child has read any eight books and written about their favorite part on the reading log, bring the sheet into the store and your child can choose a free paperback book from a large list of titles.
+Be sure to check out your local store’s story times while you’re there as well.

 Libraries are another excellent resource for summer reading.
-Almost all libraries offer a summer reading program and additional summer storytimes and activities.
+Almost all libraries offer a summer reading program and additional summer story times and activities.
 I have been known to burn an hour of daylight (or five) at the library with my kids.
-Free wireless, books, computers what’s not to love.
+Free wireless, books, computers — what’s not to love.
 This year our library is running a book club for mothers and daughters 8-12 years old along with their regular summer reading program.
-New York State is running a statewide summer reading program (a collaborative effort with several states) with a great website here.
-The artwork for New York’s program is by Mark Teague, author of our family favorite, “Dear Ms. LaRue”.
+Visit your local library to see what your city or state has going this summer.

 I’m not so much concerned about the so-called “Summer Slide” in regards to reading.
 I am however concerned about the “Summer Sanity Slide.”
 Maybe reading will help.